The 10 Privacy Principles of PIPEDA – Openness

 “a description of the type of personal information held by the organization, including a general account of its use”

-This is in compliance with a few other principles, such as Identifying Purposes.
+This is in harmony with a few other principles, such as Identifying Purposes.

 “a copy of any brochures or other information that explain the organization’s policies, standards, or codes”